A combined first and second order variational approach for image reconstruction: Conclusion

-As fas as future work is concerned, there is some room for improvement concerning the optimality of the programming code, as our implementation is relatively slow, especially in deblurring.
+As fas as future work is concerned, a (not necessarily rigorous) rule for selecting the parameters $\alpha$ and $\beta$ would be useful.
+Investigating the links with inf-convolution and spatially dependent regularisation on our model is also of interest.
 Moreover, the relation between the continuum and the discretised model could be investigated through $\Gamma$-convergence arguments, see \cite{dalmasogamma} and \cite{Braidesgamma}.
-Moreover, the characterisation of subgradients of this approach and the analysis of solutions of the corresponding PDE flows for different choices of functions f and g promises to give more insight into the qualitative properties of this regularisation procedure.
-Higher order models in image reconstruction form currently an active field of research.
-During the last years many methods have been introduced, the most important of which are mentioned in the Section \ref{secrelate}.
-It will be interesting to compare these methods with ours in particular with the new notion of total generalised variation TGV which has produced some very good results, see \cite{TGV}.
+Finally the characterisation of subgradients of this approach and the analysis of solutions of the corresponding PDE flows for different choices of functions f and g promises to give more insight into the qualitative properties of this regularisation procedure.
+The characterisation of subgradients will also give more insight to properties of exact solutions of the minimisation of \eqref{functional} concerning the avoidance of the staircasing effect.